MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementTroubleshootingEvent.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-TROUBLESHOOTINGERRORDETAILS `<IMicrosoftGraphDeviceManagementTroubleshootingErrorDetails>`: Object containing detailed information about the error and its remediation.
+`TROUBLESHOOTINGERRORDETAILS <IMicrosoftGraphDeviceManagementTroubleshootingErrorDetails>`: Object containing detailed information about the error and its remediation.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Context <String>]`: Not yet documented
   - `[Failure <String>]`: Not yet documented